Correlation of water level estimations before and after a river intervention (Source: Berends et al. 2018).

 Implications to practice

-To analyse the expected impact of a river intervention, decision-makers rely on computations with complex physics-based hydraulic models.
-The outcome of these models is sensitive to uncertain input parameters, but long model runtimes are infeasible with standard computer resources.
-A new method was demonstrated on an ideal 1D situation for river interventions that aim at lowering water levels.
+To analyze the expected effect of a river interventions, advisors and project managers rely on computations with hydraulic models that are physically based.
+The model results are sensitive to uncertain input parameters.
+Uncertainty estimations require calculations with all possible combinations but long model runtimes are infeasible with standard computer resources.
+A new method was demonstrated on an ideal 1D situation for river interventions that aim at lowering water levels such as dike relocation and vegetation removal.
 The application to more complex modelling approches (2D and morphological) will be studied in future work.

 - Berends, K. D., Warmink, J. J., & Hulscher, S. J. M. H. (2018).
 Efficient uncertainty quantification for impact analysis of human interventions in rivers.
 Environmental Modelling & Software, 107, 50–58. https://doi.org/10.1016/j.envsoft.2018.05.021.